Akshay007724/data-platform-helm/data-platform/apps/document-processor/README.md

 docker compose up --build
 ```

 On first boot the app container downloads ~650 MB of HuggingFace models at build time.
-Ollama pulls `deepseek-r1:1.5b` (~1.1 GB) on first startup — this is cached in the `ollama_data` volume and skipped on subsequent restarts.
+Ollama pulls `qwen2.5:0.5b` (~400 MB) on first startup — this is cached in the `ollama_data` volume and skipped on subsequent restarts.

 Open `http://localhost:8000` once you see `All services ready` in the logs.